 …And a good intimate hygiene during and after sex!

-Sex is all about pleasure so to make sure nothing comes ruining it, make sure to have these simple reflexes for a good intimate hygiene!
+Sex is all about pleasure so to make sure nothing comes ruining it, make sure to have these simple reflexes for a good sexual hygiene!

 Starting with the basis, but we can’t say it enough: there is always a risk for STD so use a condom to protect you and your partner before you decide to be exclusive and get tested!